Austin Wrongful Death Lawyer

 Wrongful Death Defined

 Wrongful death occurs when someone acts negligently or carelessly, resulting in the death of a person.
-The plaintiff case may be a family member of the deceased who acts on behalf of the deceased’s heirs.
+If a person dies because of the negligence of another person, the family members or survivors of the deceased may bring a wrongful death lawsuit.
+This type of lawsuit seeks compensation for the losses of those the deceased left behind.
+These losses typically include loss of companionship, lost wages, and funeral expenses, and much more.
+The plaintiff in a wrongful death case may also be a family member of the deceased who acts on behalf of the deceased’s heirs.

-Common causes of wrongful death are car accidents, drunk driving accidents, dangerous or defective products, child abuse, nursing home or elder abuse, construction of an unsafe structure or building, and negligent upkeep of premises (such as an apartment building or hotel pool).
+Wrongful death claims may arise after a situation where a victim who could have legally filed a personal injury claim against another party dies as a result of the negligence of the defendant.
+Unsurprisingly, common causes of wrongful death include car accidents, drunk driving accidents, dangerous or defective products, child abuse, nursing home or elder abuse, construction of an unsafe structure or building, and negligent upkeep of premises (such as an apartment building or hotel pool).

 When a loved one passes away unexpectedly, the family is unfortunately often left with many expenses.
 If there are children involved, they may be unable to support themselves or pay for their schooling.
 The family members or beneficiaries of the deceased generally file a lawsuit or claim in order to help with these tragic and unfortunate burdens.